dapr/docs/daprdocs/content/en/reference/api/service_invocation_api.md

 ### Request received by invoked service

-Once your service code invokes a method in another Dapr enabled app or non-Daprized endpoint, Dapr will send the request, along with the headers and body, on the `<method-name>` endpoint.
+Once your service code invokes a method in another Dapr enabled app or non-Dapr endpoint, Dapr will send the request, along with the headers and body, on the `<method-name>` endpoint.

-The Dapr app or non-Daprized endpoint being invoked will need to be listening for and responding to requests on that endpoint.
+The Dapr app or non-Dapr endpoint being invoked will need to be listening for and responding to requests on that endpoint.

 ### Cross namespace invocation